DOI-ONRR/research/nrrd-research/00_UserTypes/00_UserTypes.md

 ### Pain Points
 *	Navigating and finding the correct pages to redirect others to.
 *	Data required to verify internal dataset is unavailable on NRRD site, due to proprietary nature of dataset.
-*	Unclear understanding and direction from leadership of data attributes that should be included to publish on NRRD site.
+*	Unclear understanding of data attributes that should be included to publish on NRRD site.

 ### Scenarios
 *	The **ONRR program manager provides guidance** about ONRR’s data processes.
 They direct internal team members to NRRD to learn about how a dataset is formed.
 This allows the ONRR employees to build case studies about the data.